stechyo/godot-steam-audio/README.md

 ### Acknowledgements
 godot-steam-audio uses the Steam® Audio SDK.
 Steam® is a trademark or registered trademark of Valve Corporation in the United States of America and elsewhere.
+Steam® Audio, Copyright 2017 – present, Valve Corp.
+All rights reserved.

 Vespergamedev's [GDNative module](https://github.com/vespergamedev/godot_steamaudio) was helpful in figuring out how to use the steam-audio lib.

+The icons for the SteamAudio nodes are from Godot, I just changed their color to match one of the colors in the Steam Deck OLED page (going for a Steam blue would be more obvious, but that makes them look like 2D nodes.)
+As far as I can tell these are MIT-licensed, so they are Copyright (c) 2014-present Godot Engine contributors.